 Think about this:

-If I can purchase a gallon or half gallon of 2% or whole milk for the same price as an equivalent volume of skim or 1% milk, I’m paying for water!
+- If you can purchase a gallon or half gallon of 2% or whole milk for the same price as 1% or skim, why don’t you buy the whole milk?

-In an effort to save money where we can, and buy healthy products for my family, we’ve started purchasing smaller quantities of higher quality milk and then adding our own water to achieve the desired milk-fat percentage.
+In an effort to save money where we can, and buy healthy products for my family, we’ve started purchasing smaller quantities of higher quality milk and then adding water to achieve the desired consistency.